wp-plugins/avchat-3/readme.txt

 ⑤ Hassle free video chat for your members

+The Community Lite, Community PRO and Pay Per Session plugins are developed by <a href='http://nusofthq.com'>NuSoft</a>

 == Installation ==
-These instructions cover the Standard version of the plugin.
-The installation instructions for the <a href='http://avchat.net/integrations/wordpress'>PRO version</a> are at <a href='http://avchat.net/support/wordpress'>avchat.net/support/wordpress</a>.
+These instructions cover the Community Lite version of the plugin.
+The installation instructions for the <a href='http://avchat.net/integrations/community-pro-video-chat-plugin'>Community PRO</a> version are at <a href='http://avchat.net/support/wordpress'>avchat.net/support/wordpress</a> and those for the Pay Per Session version are at <a href='http://avchat.net/support/wordpress-pps'>avchat.net/support/wordpress-pps</a>.

-= Part 1: Installing the Video Chat Plugin Standard =
+= Part 1: Installing the Video Chat Plugin Community Lite =
 1. In your WordPress backend (admin area), go to **Plugins -> Add New** and search for **AVChat**.
 Click **Install**.
 If you prefer to install it manually, download the plugin archive from above and upload its contents to your `/wp-content/plugins` directory.
 2. **Activate it** as you would do with any other plugin.